Liquid Crystal Group

 The demand on tunable or reconfigurable components at micro- and millimeterwaves increased during the last years.
-Microwave devices like tunable varactors, filters, or matching networks for millimeter-wave devices like phase shifters for radar sensing or phased array receiver architectures are required.
-Liquid crystals as tunable microwave dielectrics can satisfy requirements for various applications.
+Microwave devices like tunable varactors, filters, or matching networks for mobile communications as well as millimeterwave devices like phase shifters for radar sensing e.g. for automotive adaptive cruise control at 77GHz are required.
+Liquid crystals (LCs) as tunable microwave dielectrics can satisfy requirements for various applications.

 Liquid crystals are substances that exhibit a phase of matter that has properties between those of a conventional liquid and those of a solid crystal.

 The material behaviour is investigated in cooperation with the Condensed Matter Group at TUD and the company Merck KGaA.
 The general aim is to find and optimise LC compounds and mixtures with high performance at micro- and millimeterwave frequencies, i.e. with high tunability and low loss.
 The research done so far resulted in a broad knowledge about which Liquid Crystal materials are suitable for microwave applications.